Navy, playing in front of a home crowd, holds off Temple in thriller

-“Just speechless for our program, our players,” said Navy Coach Ken Niumatalolo, who earned his 100th coaching win.
-“Coming back after a devastating loss. … Guys battled.
+“Just speechless for our program, our players,” said Niumatalolo, who earned his 100th coaching win.
+“Coming back after a devastating loss . . . guys battled.
 Our guys on defense just found a way to make enough plays to win.

 “That’s who these guys are.
 That was a devastating loss last week.
 Hard to overcome losing to one of your rivals in the fashion that we did.
 But it just shows you the resolve of these guys.”

-The band was back and cheerleaders performed in the grassy knoll behind the northern end zone.
+The band was back, and cheerleaders performed in the grassy knoll behind the northern end zone.
 Another adjustment was the return of normal benches on the Navy side after the team used individual chairs that were spaced out to promote social distancing.

 It wasn’t quite normal, but it was a completely different feel from the hollow opener against Brigham Young that ended with a 55-3 loss.
-The Midshipmen students were clearly thrilled to be in attendance, roaring for the Crab Race game on the video board and sprinting out of the stands to do pushups after a score.
+The Midshipmen students were clearly thrilled to be in attendance, roaring for the crab race game on the video board and sprinting out of the stands to do pushups after a score.

-The home crowd got a scare when Temple climbed within two points on Re-Mahn Davis’s one-yard touchdown run.
-The Owls were looking to for overtime, but Terrell Adams broke up the two-point pass in the flat.
+The home crowd got a scare when Temple climbed within two points on Re’Mahn Davis’s one-yard touchdown run.
+The Owls were looking to go to overtime, but Terrell Adams broke up the two-point pass in the flat.

 Fullback Nelson Smith led Navy with 120 rushing yards and two touchdowns on 20 carries, posting his second career 100-yard game.
 The Midshipmen (2-2, 2-0 American Athletic Conference) rushed for 251 yards, taking advantage of a Temple team playing its season opener and a defensive unit that has just three returning starters.
 Jamale Carothers added 53 rushing yards and a score.